/body>

 MAIN OFFICE : Landis Tool Company, Waynesboro, AND Pa.,WORKS U. S. A.

-pg-70 MACHINERY November, 1914
+pg-79 MACHINERY November, 1914

-The BECKER No. 6 A Heavy Manufacturing Milling Machine
+The Becker No. 6 A Heavy Manufacturing Milling Machine

 Where high production on plain milling is an object the No. 6 Becker Vertical Milling Machine "fits."
 It is built for heavy milling on duplicate manufacturing work and does not require a skilled operator to secure best results.
 The Ritter Dental Manufacturing Company of Rochester, N. Y., makes high-grade dental chairs.
 The bearing surfaces to which the pumping mechanism of these chairs is attached are milled on a Becker No. 6, and 100 castings are completed every twenty-five hours, including the time required to handle the heavy pieces, which amounts to nearly as much as the milling operation.
 The longitudinal feed of 50" and cross feed of 20" permits the milling of large work, and the vertical movement of the head is actuated by a powerful worm gear.
 An automatic stop which throws out the feed at any point and the quick return motion makes this No. 6 Becker especially valuable for vertical boring.